Galileo88/Galileos-Planet-Pack/README.md

 **These mods are distributed by their own license terms, included in each mod's folder**

-"Scatterer" by blackrack (GPLv3 / Copyright © 2015 Ghassen Lahmar)
+"Scatterer" by blackrack (GPLv3 / Copyright Â© 2015 Ghassen Lahmar) http://forum.kerbalspaceprogram.com/index.php?/topic/103963-wip-scatterer-atmospheric-scattering-v002182-24122015
-http://forum.kerbalspaceprogram.com/index.php?/topic/103963-wip-scatterer-atmospheric-scattering-v002182-24122015

 "Distant Object Enhancement bis"